The Middle East: Peace at last? A Christian perspective

 The return of Israeli hostages that were held in the Gaza Strip following the Hamas-led attacks of October 7, 2023.
 Source: Wikimedia Commons

-This week there has been jubilation and relief as the remaining 20 living Israeli hostages were released from Gaza.
+Last week there was jubilation and relief as the remaining 20 living Israeli hostages were released from Gaza.
 In return, Israel released 250 Palestinian prisoners and a further 1,700 detainees.
 This is hopefully a first tentative step towards building a peace process in the Middle East.

 Of course there are many issues still to be resolved – for example, how Gaza might be governed and what the proposed multinational "stabilisation force" might look like.